 Announcement status

-An announcement status can beunconfirmed or confirmed) or complete.
+An announcement status can be confirmed or unconfirmed and complete or incomplete.
 The announcement status is given in an MT 564 in the field :25D::PROC//

 On COMP

-The complete notification being defined as the notification containing all the needed elements for an event.
+The complete notification being defined as the notification containing all the needed elements for an event..
 It is obvious that at an early stage of the event, not all elements could be available.
 It was agreed that in such cases, only the available data should be indicated rather than listing all the needed elements with a "to be announced" or "unknown" value.
-CS: This should be updated to reflect the mandatory fields in EIG+.

 The SMPG decided that a Notification message may be considered complete when there are sufficient details for the client to make a decision.
-This to be determined on a Corporate Action (CA) by CA basis by National Market Practice Groups (NMPGs).
+The needed elements required to consider an announcement as complete should be determined on a Corporate Action (CA) by CA basis by National Market Practice Groups (NMPGs) and documented as Mandatory elements in the EIG+